Artificial SA-I and RA-I Afferents for Tactile Sensing of Ridges and Gratings: Results

 \subsubsection{Artificial RA-I Images do not Resemble Grating Orientation}

-Unlike artificial SA-I images, the RA-I images do not exhibit any visible spatial structure indicative of orientation of grating stimuli (Figure \ref{tactile_images_presses}, right).
-All artificial RA-I tactile images appear indistinguishable (aside from unimportant variations in the location and size of the central dark region, for the same reasons as for the SA-I afferents).
+Unlike artificial SA-I images, the RA-I images do not exhibit any visible spatial structure indicative of grating orientation (Figure \ref{tactile_images_presses}, bottom rows).
+All artificial RA-I tactile images appear indistinguishable (aside from unimportant variations in the location and size of the central dark region discussed above), and are far noisier than the artificial SA-I images which would obscure any fine spatial detail.

-At first sight, this lack of {grating-like} structure in artificial RA-I tactile images would seem related to the relative lack of detail exhibited in single artificial RA-I afferent activity in Experiment 1b (Figure \ref{sa-i_grating}B) compared to artificial SA-I activity (Figure \ref{sa-i_grating}A).
-While this effect may have contributed, it is also likely that the data preparation also contributed.
-Tactile images were constructed from the single frame which produced the highest total response for each press (Methods).
-For artificial RA-I afferents this is likely to be somewhere near the middle of the press whereas for SA-I this is likely to be at the bottom of a press.
-It appears that the TacTip skin begins to conform to the grating structure at later stages of the press when pressure is greater.
+This lack of {grating-like} structure in artificial RA-I tactile images seems related to the relative lack of spatial detail exhibited in single artificial RA-I afferent activity in Experiment 1b (Figure \ref{sa-i_grating}B) compared to artificial SA-I activity (Figure \ref{sa-i_grating}A).
+Note also that tactile responses are shown when they each have their largest total responses.
+The peak response for artificial RA-I afferents is during the earlier dynamic phase and for artificial SA-I afferents during the static phase at maximal press.
+Thus, the lower pressure when RA-I activity peaks may contribute to its lower spatial sensitivity.